KarimbaYo/quodlibet-plugins/README.md

 View your file tree when renaming your library
 ![RenamingTreeView Plugin](screenshots/editing-renamingtreeview.png)

+#### RenamingPathPrune

+For path components containing multiple values (tags separated by commas) while renaming files, this plugin intelligently selects a single value based on defined preference and avoidance rules.

 ## Installing

 * Copy the `.py` files into your personal QuodLibet plugins folder (usually `~/.config/quodlibet/plugins/` on Linux and Mac) with the corresponding subfolder (`editing`, `events`, `songsmenu`, etc.)